Why Industrial Ergonomics Matters

 Why Is Ergonomics Important?

 Ergonomic principles emphasize the importance of designing equipment and your facility’s layout according to the limitations of the human body.
 As a simple example, placing commonly used items near the floor or overhead requires employees to bend down or climb a step ladder multiple times throughout the day, which drastically increases the risk of injury.
 Placing the items at elbow height puts less strain on the body and reduces the risk of falling or being crushed.
-Similarly, choosing ergonomically designed equipment with easy-to-use controls and significant lifting power is a better than using poorly designed equipment or manual tools like hand trucks.
+Similarly, choosing ergonomically designed equipment with easy-to-use controls and significant lifting power is better than using poorly designed equipment or manual tools like hand trucks.

 The nature of a work task also contributes to the risk of employee injury.
 For example, the following types of tasks can place excessive strain on an employee: